 So, it is essential to take care of handing form requests from the malicious attacks to protect our server, data and other information.
 Following are the key aspects Iris focuses on

-Iris contact form has a session-based 32 digit key and encrypted the plain text with this key.
+Iris contact form has a session-based 32 digit key and encrypting the plaintext with this key.
 The encrypted text is used as the name of the contact form fields.
 This mechanism ensures that the attacker cannot guess the name of the form fields.

-For the human, there must be some reasonable time to be taken to enter the form data and submit it to the web server.
-So, we can apply logical reasoning to measure the time interval between successive request.
+For a human, there must be some reasonable time taken to enter the form data and submit it to the web server.
+So, we can apply logical reasoning to measure the time interval between successive requests.

 This is usual input filtering that can be done with the PHP in-built functions.
 Using those functions, we can perform the sanitization of the user input posted via the form.